cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 Cortex is much like NPM, so if you are familiar with nodejs development, you are already know how to make things work on browsers, and it will only takes a few seconds to make a hello world package, with cortex.

-Cortex has a workflow for developers to care less and do more.
-Cortex focuses on the primary actions for a developer to make a product come true, and better experiences to collaborate with multiple developers.
+Cortex has a workflow for developers to care less and do more, and focuses on the primary actions for a developer to make a product come true, and better experiences to collaborate with multiple developers.
 We've been building massive applications, that we know the pain.